motuzj/CCG/README.md

 ./{game-name}
 ```

-or you can use `make run` to build and run the game and `make clean` to remove the build files.
+or you can use `make run` to build and run immediately.
-You can also build games using `clang`, just change the first line in the `Makefile` to `CC = clang`.